cszach/rust-cuda-template/readme.md

 All child folders in `cpu/` and `gpu/` are the project's virtual workspace members (see [`Cargo.toml`](Cargo.toml)).
 You may want to add a root package.

+### `add` package

+The `add` package is included as a simple Rust CUDA hello world.
+It adds two arrays of 2 to the power of 20 (about 1 million) items each, with one array holding all 1's and the other all 2's.
+The result should be an array of all 3's.

 ## Build prerequisites